afsc-assessments/rema/README.md

 ## The `rema` worflow

 1. Load `rema` and data.
-The user can read biomass or other abundance index data from file (e.g. .csv file), or they can use the `rwout.rep` report file from the ADMB version of the RE model using `read_admb_re()`.
+The user can read biomass or other abundance index data from file (e.g. csv files), or they can use the `rwout.rep` report file from the ADMB version of the RE model using `read_admb_re()`.

-2. Specify model structure and assumptions using `prepare_rema_input()`.
+2. Define the model structure and assumptions using `prepare_rema_input()`.
 This function allows users to quickly transition from a single to two survey model, specify alternative process error structures, add likelihood penalties or priors on parameters, and evaluate alternative assumptions about zero biomass observations.

-3. Fit the specified REMA model using `fit_rema()` and determine whether the model has met basic convergence criteria (e.g., Hessian is positive definite, a maximum gradient component approximately equal to zero) using `check_convergence()`.
+3. Fit the specified REMA model using `fit_rema()` and determine whether the model has met basic convergence criteria using `check_convergence()`.

 4. Extract `rema` model output into clean, consistently formatted data frames using `tidy_rema()`.
 The user can visualize this model output using `plot_rema()`, or quickly format it into tables for a report.